Wah, they have it rough!

 You don’t get to argue with hubby over who should lock up the whole house each night.

 Most of us are like Kung-Fu masters.
-We can balance groceries in one hand, our kid on one shoulder while trying to open the lock on the grille, turn the wooden door handle and the padlock before getting into your house.
-Not that residents of Putrajaya would know what it’s like to be good at these things given that they have (gasp) no front gates in some housing areas, and a lot of houses are not secured like maximum security prisons.
+We can balance groceries in one hand, our kid on one shoulder while trying to open the lock on the grill, turn the wooden door handle and the padlock before getting into your house.
+Not that residents of Putrajaya would know what it’s like to be good at these things given that they have (gasp) no front gates in some housing areas, and a lot of houses are not secured like maximum-security prisons.

 Hot fact: Did you know that Putrajaya has one of the lowest crime rates in the country?
 Based on Numbeo, the crime index there is only about 22%.
 Some of the other surrounding townships in the Klang Valley can clock up to 88% on the index.